 Section 41 (D) Reduces Permanent Total Disability benefits for a worker who cannot return to any gainful employment.

-Section 66 Reduces statute of limitation from two years to one year, except for death cases, and dismisses case if a request for trial is not made within six months.
+Section 66 Reduces statute of limitation from two years to one year, except for death cases, and dismisses a case if a request for trial is not made within six months.
 This is unrealistic because sometimes medical care is provided for more than a year.
 THIS WOULD CAUSE MUCH MORE BUREAUCRATIC FILING OF FORMS.

-Section 131 Sets up an appeal process for a denied claim in the opt out system.
+Section 131 Sets up an appeal process for a denied claim in the opt-out system.
 The employer appoints a committee to decide the appeal, then it goes to state or federal district court.
 How can the employer who denies a claim also decide the appeal?
 This is unfair, burdensome and costly for everyone involved.
-This denial of due process and standard of review further guarantees that the Supreme Court of Oklahoma will not allow an opt-out employer to enjoy the benefit of exclusive remedy.
+This denial of due process and standard of review further guarantees that the Supreme Court of Oklahoma will not allow an opt-out employer to enjoy the benefit of the exclusive remedy.

 Section 2 (7) (b) (5) Eliminates cumulative trauma injuries, including carpal tunnel, from the use of keyboards or video terminals, from workers’ compensation.
-This would allow a worker to sue the employer in district court for negligence in providing a ergonomically safe place to work.
+This would allow a worker to sue the employer in a district court for negligence in providing an ergonomically safe place to work.
 A bonanza for trial lawyers – horrible for business.
 The bill attempts to disallow a district court claim.
 However, Oklahoma’s constitution says, “For every wrong, there must be a remedy.”
-If it is not covered by the workers’ compensation laws, district court is the only other place in which to seek a remedy.
+If it is not covered by the workers’ compensation laws, a district court is the only other place in which to seek a remedy.

 Section 2 (10) Redefines cumulative trauma claims to “rapid” movement.
 Invites litigation and perhaps throws such claims into district court.
 A bonanza for trial lawyers – horrible for business.

-Section 13 Greatly limits mental injury claims in workers’ compensation. .
-This would allow a worker to sue the employer in district court for negligence.
+Section 13 Greatly limits mental injury claims in workers’ compensation.
+This would allow a worker to sue the employer in the district court for negligence.
 A bonanza for trial lawyers – horrible for business.

 Section 14 Does not allow physical or mental stress to be considered in heart attack cases.
-This would allow a worker to sue the employer in district court for negligence.
+This would allow a worker to sue the employer in the district court for negligence.
 A bonanza for trial lawyers – horrible for business.

 Section 65 Says the employer is not responsible for bills for medical treatment rendered before Notice of Injury is received.
 If the claim is ultimately found compensable, the employer may have to pay the health insurance company back FROM ITS OWN POCKET, since the insurance carrier would be able to escape liability under this section.

 Section 118 Does away with Workers’ Compensation Court on January 1, 2017, and transfers all cases to district court.
 At any time there are approximately 100,000 claims open in the Workers’ Compensation Court, i.e. permanent and total disability and continuing maintenance medical orders.
-Litigating these in district court would COST EMPLOYERS AND INSURANCE COMPANIES huge amounts of money.
+Litigating these in the district court would COST EMPLOYERS AND INSURANCE COMPANIES huge amounts of money.
 District court judges are not usually familiar with workers’ compensation law, guaranteeing costly appeals.